When to terminate a term life policy

 "If it has already served its purpose and is no longer needed, then there's no reason to make the monthly or yearly payment on it," Ramsey says.

 Not quite self-insured yet?
 There are still certain points in life when you should re-evaluate your need for term coverage.

-"A 30-year-old person can buy a $125,000 whole life policy for $100 a month; that same person can buy a 20-year term policy for $7 a month and invest the remaining $93," Ramsey says.
+Instead of buying a whole life policy, you could get term for a fraction of the cost and then invest the difference, Ramsey says.
 "The rate of return is historically low on whole life and universal life policies.
 It makes more sense to invest the money in a good growth stock mutual fund."

 As its name implies, term is designed to cover you for a specific period -- anywhere from 10 to 30 years -- against the risk your untimely death would place on major family expenses, including your home mortgage, children's college education costs, other loan obligations and lifestyle.

 Term coverage and premiums usually vary by age, sex, lifestyle and insurability (typically determined by a medical exam).
 But with "level term," your coverage and premiums remain stable over the life of the policy.
 Most term policies are often only renewable to age 75, 80 or 85.

 While term's premiums are low and policy features surprisingly uncomplicated, it does not accumulate any cash value the way permanent life policies do.

 Your age may determine how you react to that fact.
 Young people just starting out tend to view the high face value of their term policy as a guaranteed lottery win for their spouse, while those looking to scale back spending in retirement may view a term premium as money down a rat hole.

 Kathleen Hartman, a Certified Financial Planner with Greenleaf Financial Group in Indianapolis, says term is often the only way most 30- and even 40-year-olds can afford the level of coverage most families need.
 Usually, this is calculated as 10 to 15 times a person's income.